 How to Safely Apply Diaper Cream

 The safest and most effective way to apply diaper creams is with Finger Shields.
+These little lifesavers make applying diaper rash ointment even easier and help encourage the best diaper rash treatment possible.

-Finger Shields are the first 100% mess free diaper cream applicator that keeps your fingers & nails clean -- just slide onto your finger, apply diaper cream and then throw away!
-They are the best way to apply diaper cream and ointment so you don't have to clean (or scrape) off the gooey, greasy diaper cream from your fingers and nails.
-Plus they protect your finger from touching your baby's diaper rash and potentially transferring germs.
+Finger Shields are the first 100% mess-free diaper cream applicator that keeps your fingers & nails clean -- just slide onto your finger, apply diaper cream, and then throw away!
+They are the best way to apply diaper cream and ointment, so you don't have to clean (or scrape) off the gooey, greasy diaper cream from your fingers and nails.
+Plus, they protect your finger from touching your baby's diaper rash and potentially transferring germs.
 Click here to learn more.